fwenk/opensirka/README.md

 TODO: Usage instructions.

 ## Build the posture estimator
+There is a demo [video][3] of installing and starting the posture estimator which approximately follows the instructions below.
 ### Dependencies
 You need all the dependencies of libimureading, libimureading itself and OpenSceneGraph.
 ### Building
 You know the drill by know; in the OpenSirka-Repository, create a build directory inside the [postureestimator](postureestimator/) directory.
 Change into the build directory and create Makefiles.
 If you specified the install prefix when building the libimureading library, you need to specify it here as the imu reading prefix.
 ```
+cd postureestimator/build
 cmake -DCMAKE_BUILD_TYPE=Release \
 -DIMU_READING_PREFIX=~/delete_me/demo_installation \
 -G "Unix Makefiles" ../